rozek/notes-on-gundb/README.md

     back.$: ..., // if present, refers to the previous context object
     soul: ...,   // if present, contains the id of the represented node
     link: ...,   // if present, contains the id of the represented node
-    get: ...,    // if present, contains the "key" of the represented node
+    get: ...,    // if present, contains the "key" of this context
     put: ...,    // if present, contains the known contents of the...
                  // ...represented node including any metadata }